Overview

 • Having extremist thoughts can make people vulnerable to terrorists or terrorist groups.
 What to do if you have concerns about extremism, terrorism or radicalization (See outcome 6)

-• Different types of extremist group: religious (e.g. ISIS); political (e.g. Hamas, Britain First, IRA); others such as animal rights activists; international groups; Northern Irish groups; British groups.
+• Different types of extremist group: religious (e.g. ISIS/ISIL); political (e.g. Hamas, Britain First, IRA); others such as animal rights activists; international groups; Northern Irish groups; British groups.
 Teachers might refer to the government's proscribed list of terrorist groups (https://www.gov.uk/government/publications/proscribed-terror-groups-or-organisations--2) but learners do not need to be able to name specific groups from it.

 Assessment Criteria